eugenemrobert/srms/README.md

-#srms
+# SRMS
-this is a SChool REsults Management System
+This is a School Results Management System